sharad-s/simplek8s/README.md

     - Deployments are good for dev and for production

 - Deployments let you update fields on (a set of) Pods that you cannot update if it was just a Pod

+## Creating Deployment config files

+ - "spec:replicas" details how many Pods to create using the "spec:template"
+ - "spec:template" lists out the config for every single pod that is contained by this deployment. it's like the exact configuration for a pod. it has its own "metadata" and "spec"
+ - "spec:selector" matches labels to make updates to pods
+  - labels are unique by key and value. label "component: web" is unique from label "component: notweb" or label "notcomponent: web"

+## Removing existing Object
+`kubectl delete -f <config file>`
+- unfortunately this is imperative by default. declarative might be more wprk

+## Updating Deployment config files
+`kubectl apply -f client-deployemtn.yaml` to apply a new deployment or update existing deployment

+`kubectl get deployments` to view existing deployemnts `kubectl get pods` to view existing pods

+## Why use Services?
+ Every single pod you create gets its own randomly assigned IP address that is internal to the virtual machine.
+   -  If the pod gets changed for any reason - it might get an entirely new IP address Pods are coming adn going all the time - Services abstract away the difficultys of connecting to Pods

+## Updating Deployment Images
+ - Must be done imperatively via kubectl
+ - Tag your Docker image with a version number `sharadshekar:multi-client:v4` and push it up to DOckerhub
+ - Run a kubectl command to imperatively force the deployment to use the new image version

+`kubectl set image <object type>/<object name> <container_name>=<new_image_to_use>` `kubectl set image deployment/client-deployment client=sharadshekar/multi-client:v5`

+## Configuring Docker CLI
+ - you have a copy of Docker unning on your computer, and a second copy of Docker running in minikubeVM
+ - Reconfiguring your local copy of docker?
+  - run `eval $(minikube docker-env`)`
+  - just `minikube docker-env` will print out env variables inside the minikube instance
+    - This only configures you current terminal window (current bash session)
+ - Why mess with Docker in the node?
+  - use all the same debugging techniques learned with Docker CLI
+    - `docker ps`
+    - `docker logs <id>`
+    - `docker exec -it <id> sh`
+    - You can do this with kubectl too
+      - `kubectl get pods`
+      - `kubectl exect -it <pod_name> sh`
+  - Manually kill containers to test Kubernetes's ability to self-heal
+  - Delete cached images inside the node